rake html to create html files. The files are

 pdf files.
 Rake carries out the conversion according to the

-directory are an abstract, sections of the
+Files in src directory are an abstract, sections of the

 document and other .src.md files.
 An abstract.src.md